If you were hurt in a bus accident or other crash involving a Disney vehicle, you may have a case.

 Terry and his wife were just starting their family with their baby girl.
 This is a very sad story.
 My prayers go out to his family.

 She sued Walt Disney World Hospitality & Recreation Corp. and Walt Disney World Co. in Orange County, Florida.
-She claimed that person was operating the vehicle carelessly.
+Her lawsuit claimed that person was operating the vehicle carelessly.
 She alleged that the vehicle was negligently maintained.
+As a result, she claimed to be injured.

 She claimed that the amusement park should not have been giving underground tours during peak activity.
 She sued for medical bills, pain, suffering, lost wages and loss of future earning capacity.